Skip to main content

 Write like a person, not a structure diagram.

-GPT-5: Strong structural compliance, clean prose.
+GPT-5.5: Strong structural compliance, clean prose.
 Tends to write in a polished-neutral register — professional but slightly anonymous.
-The steel-man paragraph is typically the best-written section.
+The steel-man paragraph is typically the best-written section, but the contrarian tone the brief asks for reads slightly applied rather than felt.

-Opus 4.7: The voice is distinctly better.
+Claude Opus 4.8: The voice is distinctly better.
 The contrarian tone in the brief lands naturally rather than feeling performed, the examples are more specific, and the opening earns attention without tricks.
 The writing sounds like a person with a point of view.

-Winner: Opus 4.7 — For long-form opinion writing where voice and persuasion matter, the quality gap is large enough to be immediately visible.
+Winner: Claude Opus 4.8 — For long-form opinion writing where voice and persuasion matter, the quality gap is large enough to be immediately visible.

 14. Substantive Copy Edit